siggnal460/nixos-config/README.md

 ## Known Issues

-- on COSMIC DE when using the `nfs-client` module, if the servers are not properly exporting the shares it will case all sorts of odd bugs from Flatpak apps not working to causing the file manager to hang.
+- On COSMIC DE when using the `nfs-client` module, if the servers are not properly exporting the shares it will case all sorts of odd bugs from Flatpak apps not working to causing the file manager to hang.